NYC lifts vaccine rule that blocked athletes from home games

 New York Mets owner Steve Cohen gave $1.5 million to a political action committee supporting Adams during his 2021 campaign.
 Adams is a Mets fan.

-Adams has been rolling back vaccine mandates and other coronavirus restrictions, including on Tuesday when he said masks could become optional for children under 5 starting April 4.
+Adams has been rolling back other coronavirus restrictions, including on Tuesday when he said masks could become optional for children under 5 starting April 4.

-Mask mandates for older children have already been removed, as well as rules requiring people to show proof of vaccination to dine in a restaurant, work out at a gym, attend a show, or go to an indoor sporting event.
+Mask mandates for older children have already been removed, as have rules requiring people to show proof of vaccination to dine in a restaurant, work out at a gym, attend a show, or go to an indoor sporting event.

 Associated Press sports writer Brian Mahoney in New York contributed to this report.
-An earlier version of this story misspelled Nespoli’s last name.
+An earlier version of this story misspelled Nespoli’s last name and his title.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.